On the relation of special linear algebraic cobordism to Witt groups: Introduction.

-The last section is devoted to the main theorem relating $MSL$-cobordism to the derived Witt groups.
-Using the Panin and Walter's result one can easily show that the examined homomorphism is surjective and construct a section.
-The main issue is to show that the section maps Thom classes of the special linear bundles to the corresponding Thom classes.
-It is an easy observation that the claim holds for the Thom classes of symplectic bundles and, thanks to the theory of characteristic classes developed in \cite{An12}, the general case follows from this observation.
-Recall that for an $SL$-oriented cohomology theory one has a good theory of characteristic classes only after inverting the stable Hopf map $\eta$, for the details see loc.cit.
+The last section is devoted to the main theorem relating $\MSL$-cobordism to the derived Witt groups.
+Using Panin and Walter's result one can easily show that the examined homomorphism is surjective and construct a section.
+The main issue is to show that the section maps the Thom classes of special linear bundles to the corresponding Thom classes.
+It is an easy observation that the claim holds for the Thom classes of symplectic bundles and, thanks to the theory of characteristic classes developed in \cite{An15}, the general case follows from this observation.
+Recall that for an $\SL$-oriented cohomology theory one has a good theory of characteristic classes only after inverting the stable Hopf map $\eta$, for the details see loc.cit.
 In this case one has analogues of the projective bundle theorem and the splitting principle.
-Roughly speaking, the splitting principle claims that working with $SL$-oriented cohomology theories with inverted stable Hopf map one may think that every special linear bundle of even rank is a direct sum of special linear bundles of rank two.
+Roughly speaking, the splitting principle claims that working with $\SL$-oriented cohomology theories with inverted stable Hopf map one may think that every special linear bundle of even rank is a direct sum of special linear bundles of rank two.
 But a special linear bundle of rank two is a symplectic bundle in a natural way, thus every special linear bundle of even rank is, in a certain sense, a symplectic bundle.
-See \cite[Theorem 7]{An12} for the precise statement.
+See \cite[Theorem~7]{An15} for the precise statement.

-{\it Acknowledgement.} The author wishes to express his sincere gratitude to I.~Panin for the numerous discussions on the subject of this paper.
-This research is supported by RFBR grants 10-01-00551-a, 12-01-31100 and 12-01-33057 and by the Chebyshev Laboratory (Department of Mathematics and Mechanics, St. Petersburg State University) under RF Government grant 11.G34.31.0026.
+\textbf{Acknowledgments.} The author wishes to express his sincere gratitude to I.~Panin for the numerous discussions on the subject of this paper and to the anonymous referee, whose thorough comments greatly improved the presentation.